 Moreover, given the likelihood that the target article’s effects were an overestimation and the difficulty in computing the effect sizes of Studies 1a, 1b, and 3, we used the “small-telescope” approach (Simonsohn, 2015) aiming for enough power to detect effects much weaker than those reported by the original study (d33%) with the general rule of thumb to multiply the largest sample in the target by 2.5.
 This resulted in a sample of 360 (2.5 times the sample size of Study 4, 144).
 Given that 360 is less than 508, we maintained the sample size at 508.
 Accounting for our integrated design, and allowing for the potential of additional analyses, we aimed for a larger total sample of 600 participants, more than 4 times larger than any of the samples in the target article.

-We conducted a sensitivity analysis using Gpower (Faul et al., 2007) indicated that a sample of 600 would allow the detection of effect sizes of Cohen’s d = 0.27 for independent t-tests in Studies 1a, 1b, and 3, and Cohen’s w = 0.14 for chisquare to compare proportions reported in Studies 1a, 1b, 3, and 4 (all alpha = 5%, power = 95%, one-tail).
+We conducted a sensitivity analysis using Gpower (Faul et al., 2007) which indicated that a sample of 600 would allow the detection of effect sizes of Cohen’s d = 0.27 for independent t-tests in Studies 1a, 1b, and 3, and Cohen’s w = 0.14 for chisquare to compare proportions reported in Studies 1a, 1b, 3, and 4 (all alpha = 5%, power = 95%, one-tail).
 These results correspond to weak to medium effects in social psychology (Jané et al., 2024).
 We also note that we completed a similar well-powered Replication Registered Report project conducted with Peer Community in Registered Reports (PCIRR) on diversification bias and partition dependence (Li & Feldman, 2021), with very large effects overall but with one small effect of d = 0.27, which the target sample was sufficiently powered to detect.

 Participants